 Ski rental equipment: Basic skiing equipment including poles, boots, ski’s over 6 days costs around $50.

-Many airlines fly to Sofia International Airport (SOF), including easyJet, Lufthansa, American Airlines and Aeroflot.
+Getting there: Many airlines fly to Sofia International Airport (SOF), including easyJet, Lufthansa, American Airlines and Aeroflot.
 Once you arrive at the airport, a two hours taxi ride can take you to Bansko, or for a cheaper but longer option you can take the bus.

 Situated 230 miles from Denver, Crested Butte is popularly known for being a ‘real Colorado ski town’ and one of America’s ‘biggest, baddest, and most affordable ski areas’.
 You won't find highly crowded restaurants and extremely fancy shops here but what you will find is a low-profile yet gnarling skiing experience on more than 1,500 acres.
 Crested Butte’s 121 pistes are nearly all evenly split amongst beginner and expert trails, making the mountain good for groups with mixed abilities.

 If you can fork out $78 for a ticket, getting full access to the amazing terrain, including everything from lift-access chutes, backcountry-style bowls and lots of family-friendly pistes then this destination is for you.